robdmc/consecution/README.md

 letters_from_word = LettersFromWord(name='letters_from_word')
 word_entropy = Entropy(name='word_entropy')
 letter_entropy = Entropy(name='letter_entropy')
+printer = Printer(name='printer')

 # Wire up the nodes into a pipeline.
 There are a couple different ways to do this.
 This example
 # illustrates the intuitive mini-language that consecution can use to create graphs.
-The entropy
-# calculator built here is actually a tree, but any directed acyclic graph should work.
+The pipe operator is used
+# just as it would be in bash to connect nodes.
+Piping to a list of nodes broadcasts to each node (or branch)
+# in the list.
+Routing is also possible, but not demonstrated here.
+Piping from a list to a node merges input
+# from all nodes/branches from the list into the destination node.
 pipeline = Pipeline(
-    # nodes chained together with bash-like pipe symbols
     lines_from_file_names | words_from_line | [
-        # Piping to a list of nodes broadcasts to each node (or branch) in the list.
-        # Routing is also possible, but not demonstrated here.
         word_entropy,
         letters_from_word | letter_entropy
-    ]
+    ] | printer
 )

-# initialize a global_state object (dictionary in this example) that all nodes in the pipeline
-# can reference.
-global_state = {}
-pipeline.set_global_state(global_state)

 # visualize the pipeline (requires the pydot2 pakage)
 pipeline.visualize(kind='png')

 # feed the pipeline an iterable
 pipeline.consume(glob.glob('./*.txt'))

-# after pipeline execution, global_state is populated with desired entropies
-print('Entropy results are {}'.format(global_state))
 ```